-Many students take advantage of the incredible value of the University of Pittsburgh degree coupled with Pitt-Greensburg's lower tuition.
-For almost $5000 less in tuition than the Oakland campus, you'll earn a world-class education, live on campus with the best housing and dining we have to offer, yet feel right at home.
+Many students take advantage of the incredible value of earning a University of Pittsburgh degree at Pitt-Greensburg.
+For almost $5000 less in tuition than the Pittsburgh campus, you'll earn a world-class education, live on campus with the best housing and dining we have to offer, yet feel right at home.

 70% of incoming freshmen receive academic scholarships funded by Pitt-Greensburg, making your Pitt degree even more affordable and ensuring that you graduate with less debt and a respected degree.

-Minimum SAT score for the Merit Scholarship is based on the SATs taken after March 2016.
+Minimum SAT score for scholarships are based on the SATs taken after March 2016.

-Scholarships above are for Fall 2017 and subject to change for future terms.
+Scholarships are for Fall 2018 and subject to change for future terms.

 Renewal based on full-time enrollment and student maintaining 3.25 GPA each academic year for up to 4 years total.

 Scholarships are not transferrable to other Pitt campuses.

 Each year, the University of Pittsburgh at Greensburg awards numerous endowed scholarships, made available by the generosity of many individuals, clubs, organizations, industries, businesses and foundations, to deserving students.

 To be considered for endowed scholarships, all students must: